Find your flight emissions quickly and easily!

 Combatting climate change is certainly among the biggest challenges facing humanity.
 Preventing disastrous effects caused by global temperature increase will require major efforts and will affect us all.

 Emissions from flying and how to reduce these is one part of this puzzle, where individual attitudes can exert pressure on politicians to act and where individual behaviour affects the outcome.

-Emissions from a particular flight depend on many factors, such as type of aircraft, flight length and altitude, weather conditions, cabin factor, etc. One important factor in the context of this map is how emissions vary with distance.
-Long distance flights typically have lower emissions of CO2 per passenger km than shorter flights, since an aircraft emits less CO2 per km while cruising than during take-off.
+Emissions from a particular flight depend on many factors, such as type of aircraft, flight length and altitude, weather conditions, cabin factor, etc. Long distance flights typically have lower emissions of CO2 per passenger km than shorter flights, since an aircraft emits less CO2 per km while cruising than during take-off.
 On the other hand, a larger share of the long-distance flight takes place at altitudes high enough to cause significant non-CO2 effects.
-Short distance flights, on the other hand, may not even reach high enough altitudes to cause contrails.
+In contrast, short distance flights may not even reach such altitudes.
 Therefore, the additional 90% non-CO2 emissions described above is an underestimate for longer flights and an overestimate for shorter flights.
-As such, these two effects cancel each other out to some extent and the resulting CO2-equivalents per passenger km are on average similar regardless of distance.
+The two effects cancel each other out to some extent and the resulting CO2-equivalents per passenger km are on average similar regardless of distance.

 Many flight emissions calculators are available online.
 In , several of these are compared.
 There are differences, but most calculators end up with CO2e emissions well in line with the figures used here.